atlisg/vegan-bot/pm.md

 * Contact font maker and let him know I'm using his font
 * Set up email server for ch@veganbot.com
 * Refactor components majorly so that code is better reused
+* Document API in README.md
+* Refactor servers (possibly combine the API server with the SSR server)

 #### Current

+* Switch to server side rendering
+  * So it's possible to change meta tags to show which question etc is being shared on e.g. Facebook